wevbarker/Martensite/README.md

 ```bash
 martensite -a application.pdf -c call_dir -P "I have been tasked with reviewing this research proposal, which is slightly outside of my area of expertise.
 Can you carefully examine the call text, and read the proposal, and draft a review for me?" -o report.pdf
 ```
 Takes your research proposal `application.pdf` and the public call texts downloaded to `call_dir`, and generates multiple referee reports in `report.pdf`.
 The prompt is sent to the most advanced flagship models from _OpenAI_, _Anthropic_, and _Google_.
+You will need to have funded API keys for at least one provider.

 ## Logos (this part was written by a human)

 Grantsmanship - the process of securing grants - is changing due to AI.
 This is an unprecedented, irreversible and unavoidable process, occurring at a rate which exceeds the adaptive capacity of all institutions and most individuals.
 From the accelerationist perspective, it is necessary to _lean in_ to emerging technologies and ensure that they serve to maximise scientific productivity.
 This is, moreover, a duty incumbent on all researchers, owing to the importance of public trust in the academic enterprise.

-Applications for prestigious funding opportunities have risen sharply since 2022.
+Within Europe, applications for prestigious funding opportunities have risen sharply since 2022.
 Applicants are using LLMs to craft and refine their proposals, and referees are using LLMs to evaluate them.
 A minority of both applicants and referees deny this, including a dwindling subset who are telling the truth.
-Considering only the tools that are available at the time of writing, academia will naturally saturate in a configuration where LLM-assisted grantsmanship ubiquitous, and expected.
+Considering only the tools that are available at the time of writing, academia will naturally saturate in a configuration where LLM-assisted grantsmanship is not only ubiquitous, but also acceptable, and even expected.
 It will be argued elsewhere that this will have several benefits, including but not limited to:
 - The liberation of time which can be spent on research, constituting a better use of public money.
 - Mitigation of disadvantages which are utterly irrelevant to caliber of the researcher, such as being a non-native English speaker.
-- Improved signal-to-noise ratio for the excellence of ideas, due to all proposals having - and being expected to have - flawless presentation.
+- Improved signal-to-noise ratio in gauging the excellence of ideas, due to all proposals having - and being expected to have - flawless presentation.
 - A general diminution of grantsmanship itself as a proxy metric, and a return to results-based evaluation: "_Stop promising to do things.
 What did you publish with your last grant, and who cited you?_"

-**Martensite** is intended to bring this saturation forwards in time.
-The source should be cloned, forked, or used a prompt for those wishing to roll their own system.
+*Martensite* is intended to bring this saturation point forwards in time.
+The source code should be cloned, forked, or used a prompt for those wishing to roll their own system.
 The name derives from the hard, strong crystalline phase of steel formed by rapid quenching.

 ## Quick Start